HedvigS/Glottolog_look_up_table/README.md

 The folder is also zipped up for you for convenience.

-Watch out for the fact that the desc_status and AUTOTYP_area are both rendered from static jsons.
+Watch out for the fact that the desc_status and AUTOTYP_area are both rendered from static files.
 The URL's need to change with new versions of glottolog and in case AUTOTYP restructure their repos.

 **Basic meta-data from Glottolog**
 * Longitude/Latitude